ncstate/ncstate-utility-bar-plugin/README.md

 Simply activate the plugin - the official NCSU utility bar should show up without any additional customization needed.

 ### Customizable Options:
-There are a few customizable options available under Settings -> NCSU Utility Bar from the WordPress admin dashboard.
+There are a few customizable options available under Settings -> NC State Utility Bar from the WordPress admin dashboard.

 * Google Custom Search Code: By default, the search bar will only search ncsu.edu.
 To search your own site, you must first create a search engine through [Google Custom Search](https://cse.google.com/cse/), then enter your custom search code here.